CVS spreads same-day prescription deliveries to 36 states

 The drugstore chain says it can deliver medications and other products within a few hours to homes or offices from 6,000 locations.
 The company started this service, which comes with a fee, in late 2017 in New York and expanded it to several cities last year.

-Retailers like drugstores have been dealing with competition from online giant Amazon.com, which offers same-day delivery of consumer goods nationwide.
-Amazon also bought the online pharmacy PillPack last year.
+Drugstores have been dealing with competition from online giant Amazon.com, which offers its Prime customers same-day delivery for detergent, toothpaste and 3 million other products nationwide.
+Amazon also bought last year the online pharmacy PillPack, which provides home deliveries.
+But the retailer has yet to detail what it plans to do with that business.

+CVS and Walgreens built thousands of drugstores nationwide to get closer to customers before online shopping exploded in popularity and started hurting their in-store business.
+They've since pivoted to adding more health care services and higher-margin beauty products to their stores while also trying to make their business more inviting to shoppers who buy online without leaving home or work.

+Woonsocket, Rhode Island-based CVS Health Corp. said Thursday that customers will be able to order the same-day service through the company's app, or by sending a text or calling the pharmacy.
+Aside from prescriptions, customers also can have items like cold remedies, vitamins and baby products delivered.